jonas-thn/gaussian-splatting-renderer/README.md

 ![Benchmark Results](./benchmark.png)

-To assess the performance with more accuracy, I added a simple benchmark utility.
+To assess the performance with more accuracy, a simple benchmark utility was added.
 It runs for 5 seconds when the user presses the B key and calculates minimum, maximum, and average frames based on frame times.
 The system also captures the JavaScript heap size, which only works on Chromium based browsers, and the approximated VRAM consumption.
 On the SparkJS renderer, this is calculated by the sizes of the compressed splat mesh object data.
-For my custom renderer, on the other hand, this is just the raw splat data size.
-Together with the already active debug menu, I can gather a lot of information and assess the performance on different setups.
+For the custom renderer, on the other hand, this is just the raw splat data size.
+Together with the already active debug menu, a lot of information can be gathered to assess the performance on different setups.

-The following statistics were collected on my home computer equipped with a Ryzen 7 5800X, 32 GB RAM, and an RTX 4070 Ti with 16 GB VRAM and an old laptop featuring an Intel Core i3 1005G1, 8 GB RAM, and Intel UHD Graphics with 4 GB VRAM.
-For a comparable benchmark, I used the 1 million splat lab scan on my computer and the 250k splat car scan on my laptop.
-I tested the custom WebGPU render pipeline with a standard SparkJS fallback.
-I did not activate level of detail settings for the tests.
+The following statistics were collected on the local test setup equipped with a Ryzen 7 5800X, 32 GB RAM, and an RTX 4070 Ti with 16 GB VRAM and a laptop featuring an Intel Core i3 1005G1, 8 GB RAM, and Intel UHD Graphics with 4 GB VRAM.
+For a comparable benchmark, the 1 million splat lab scan was used on the desktop computer and the 250k splat car scan on the laptop.
+The custom WebGPU render pipeline was tested with a standard SparkJS fallback.
+Level of detail settings were not activated for these tests.

 ### Performance – PC, Firefox, Uncapped FPS, Static Lab Scene